jcteng/socks5lib/readme.md

 ## Features

 1. Only support NOAUTH mode.
-In most time ,socks5 used as tunel local broker.
+In most time ,socks5 used as tunnel's local broker.
 No authentication required for those cases.

 2. Support all rfc defined commands.
 Include Connect/BIND/UDP ASSOCICATE